 11. Turn off cloud sync to make Windows faster

 Windows 10 offers integrated support for Microsoft’s cloud storage service OneDrive.
-You can copy all the files and folders to OneDrive which you want to backup on the cloud.
+You can copy all the files and folders to OneDrive which you want to upload to the cloud.
 Many users have a soft corner for Google Drive; there are chances they might not be using One Drive.

 But even if you’re a die-hard fan of the OneDrive, turning on the sync and forgetting about it wouldn’t be a wise move.
 It would consume your resources and slow down Windows 10.
 In fact, it’s not only OneDrive, and you should do this for other services too.